tomjaguarpaw/tilapia/README.md

 time for, and bring to their attention helpful suggestions they may not otherwise have considered.
-One sign that Tilapia is adding value to the community will be that existing maintainers feel that their job becomes *easier*: we aim they will feel pleased that their project is being discussed or addressed by Tilapia, not threatened.
+One sign that Tilapia is adding value to the community will be that existing maintainers feel that their job becomes *easier*: our aim is that they feel pleased that their project is being discussed or addressed by Tilapia, not threatened.

 What is Tilapia not?
 We are not going to add new functionality to any